Port Orange, Florida

 Port Orange is a city in Volusia County, Florida, United States.
 The city is part of the larger Deltona–Daytona Beach–Ormond Beach metropolitan area.
 Port Orange is a principal city in the Fun Coast region of the state of Florida.
 As of the 2020 census, the city had a population of 62,596.

 Port Orange was settled by John Milton Hawks, who brought freed African Americans to work at his sawmill after the U.S. Civil War.
 Esther Hawks established an integrated school in the area.
 The colony struggled soon after its creation and most colonists left.
 The area that became known as Freemanville is a legacy of the settlers who stayed in the area.

 Geography

-The approximate coordinates for the City of Port Orange is located at (29.118970, –81.002906).

 According to the United States Census Bureau, the city has a total area of 74.3 km2, of which 69.0 km2 is land and 5.3 km2 (7.09%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Port Orange has a humid subtropical climate zone (Cfa).